 Where am I now?
 What do I need to fill in the Gap?
 Where am I going?
 Current MOC: LCDR Naval Supply Corps Officer (Logistics Manager) Civilian Occupation: Information Technology Project Manager Use VMET, JST, CCAF transcript, ESS-CG, CG-4082, and evaluations to complete this column.
 Use Results from My Next Move for Veterans and ONET to complete this column.
-Experience and skills I have: 10 years, guidance and expert advice to management on technical systems, shipboard logistics management, development, communications support and supervisory management.
-Experience and skills I need to obtain: Business and management principles involved in strategic planning and resource allocation.
-Knowledge of media production, communication, and dissemination techniques and methods.
-Critical thinking, prioritization and coordination skills.
-Ability to manage multiple projects and project Experience and skills this occupation requires: 1 to 2 years of experience with enterprise systems, and project and IT lifecycle management.
+Experience and skills I have: 10 years, guidance and expert advice to management on technical systems, shipboard logistics management, development, communications support and supervisory management. in strategic planning and resource allocation.
+Experience and skills this occupation requires: 1 to 2 years of experience with enterprise systems, and project and IT lifecycle management.
 Education and training I have: Bachelor of Science, IT Management Human Resources Management Project Management Course (DoD) Education and training I need to obtain: Master's degree Education and training this occupation requires: Bachelor's degree (unspecified) preferred in IT, IT Management.
 A Master's degree or MBA may not be required but is preferred.
-Credentials (licenses, certifications, apprenticeships) I have: Logistic Professional, Systems Application and Products (SAP) Certified Application Professional - Logistics Execution & Warehouse Mgmt. with SAP ERP 6.0 EHP4 Credentials (licenses, certifications, apprenticeships) or any other requirements for this occupation: Varies by opportunity.
+Credentials (license, certification, certificate) I have: Logistic Professional, Systems Application and Products (SAP) Certified Application Professional - Logistics Execution & Warehouse Mgmt. with SAP ERP 6.0 EHP4 Credentials (license, certification, certificate) I need to obtain: PMP Certification Oracle Project Lifecycle Management (PLM) Essentials Project Management Institute (PMI) Agile Certified Practitioner (ACP).
+Credentials (license, certification, certificate or any other requirements for this occupation: Varies by opportunity.